brammerc/brammerc.github.io/_posts/2017-07-06-data-flood-in-swimming.md

 ---
 layout: post
-title: Swimming in a Flood of Data
+title: A Flood of Data
+subtitle: The need for data science
 image: pool_current.png
 comments: true
 ---